VectorMethods

 Send outputs where the rest of the organization needs them through exports, notifications, and webhook-driven handoff patterns.

-Why VideoVector reduces rollout friction
+Why this reduces rollout friction

 Example use cases

-Public-sector media review handoff
+Public-sector media intelligence handoff

 Move metadata and review outputs into existing QA, catalog, packaging, and partner-delivery systems without replacing the current stack.

-Archive ingest-to-export orchestration
+Archive ingest-to-export integration

 Implementation path